lukebelliveau/primitives-demo/README.md

 # primitives-demo
-Demoing react-primitives &amp; styled-components on web, native, VR and sketch
+Write a UI in React and view it on web, native, and Sketch.
+VR coming soon!

 To get started, edit `example.js`.
+The default export of `example.js` is what will render to the platform of your choice.

 To see your component in Sketch, open Sketch and run `yarn sketch`.